“At Hartest we develop the whole child”

 Headteacher and SENCO

-Our local Special Educational Needs (SEN) offer provides parents of children with SEN or parents with concerns about their child with information and advice which will signpost you to the school’s services and resources.
-We hope this provides all our families and prospective families with useful information and background knowledge regarding our SEN provision.
+Our local Special Educational Needs and Disablity (SEND) offer provides parents of children with SEND or parents with concerns about their child with information and advice which will signpost you to the school’s services and resources.
+We hope this provides all our families and prospective families with useful information and background knowledge regarding our SEND provision.
 After reading and digesting the information please do make an appointment to discuss and expand further on any points.

-At Hartest CEVC Primary School, we believe in the importance of every child achieving their ‘best’, making good progress and enjoying their learning experience through quality first teaching.
+At Hartest C of E Primary School, we believe in the importance of every child achieving their ‘best’, making good progress and enjoying their learning experience through quality first teaching.
 As a school when we plan any learning opportunity, our starting point is our learners and their needs.

 For some of our learners, there are occasions when additional support is required to allow us to support the next steps in their learning journey.
 Additional support may be given for a set period of time or for a longer period to ensure every learner can access our curriculum effectively and are fully included in learning opportunities and school events.
 Our parents are informed, included and supported throughout such periods of provision.